volodymyrprokopyuk/typescript-ads/README.md

 #### Linked list

 - **Definition**.
-Linked list is a growing linear collection of elements (nodes) of the same data type that point to the next node in a list and are stored in random memory locations.
-Any number of elements can be added to a linked list.
+Linked list is a growing linear collection of elements (nodes) of the same data type that point to the previours/next node in a list and are stored in random memory locations in reverse order.
+Any number of elements can be added to a linked list at any point.
 Linked list provides sequential access and constant time insertion and deletion at any point in the list
 - **Time complexity**
     - Indexing: O(n) < sequential access
     - Insertion: O(1) < link